Anmol-Baranwal/handle-multiple-issues/README.md

 ### Use cases

-- The workflow can comment which open issues are already created by the author.
+- The workflow can comment which issues are already created by the author that are currently in open state.
-- You can add your own comment message
+- You can add your own comment message (multiline as well)
 - You can add a custom label to add whenever there is open issues by the same author
 - You can close the issue (previous issues won't be affected) and just the current issue will be closed